vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 Note that we must explicitly return the `content_metadata` as `content_metadata: Json<ContentMetadata>` so that serde can match and deserialize to the correct field.

-To insert a new content entry, we don't have to do anything too interesting.
-Simply pass your ContentMetadata variant into `Json` and pass that in as a query parameter:
+To insert a new content entry, pass your ContentMetadata variant into `Json` and pass that in as a query parameter:

 ```
 let content_metadata = ContentMetadata::Music {